Limitations of PayPal India are: can’t accept personal payments, can’t use PayPal balance, can’t send payment to other Indian PayPal account

 Indian PayPal account can pay to non-Indian PayPal account using a credit or a debit card.
 Similarly, a non-Indian PayPal account can make a payment to Indian PayPal account.

-The real problem is an Indian merchant with an Indian PayPal account can’t accept payments from other Indian PayPal account because payment from an Indian PayPal account to other Indian PayPal account isn’t possible.
+The real limitations of PayPal India is an Indian merchant with an Indian PayPal account can’t accept payments from other Indian PayPal account because payment from an Indian PayPal account to other Indian PayPal account isn’t possible.

 I am not sure why this is an issue but it is how it is.
 So if an Indian wants to be paying a fellow Indian using PayPal, it is not allowed.